natict/linux-metrics/docs/cpu-ctxt.md

 5. What happens when processes compete for cpu time under a cgroup hierarchy ?
 	1. Move the second session to a new cgroup `sudo mkdir -p /sys/fs/cgroup/cpu/grp/b; echo $$ | sudo tee /sys/fs/cgroup/cpu/grp/b/tasks`
 	2. Run stress in one session session and perf python in the next session.
 What do you observe ?
-	2. Lower cpu.shares for stress cgroup `sudo echo 200 > /sys/fs/cgroup/cpu/grp/a/cpu.shares` or raise them for the other `sudo echo 1000 >
+	2. Lower cpu.shares for stress cgroup `sudo echo 200 > /sys/fs/cgroup/cpu/grp/a/cpu.shares` and raise for the other `sudo echo 1000 >
 	   /sys/fs/cgroup/cpu/grp/b/cpu.shares`
 	3. Run stress again  `stress -i 10` or `stress -c 10` and the `perf python`
 	4. What do you observe ?